Julia-Wagner/PawfectMatch/README.md

 # **Agile Process**
 I used a [GitHub Projects Board](https://github.com/users/Julia-Wagner/projects/4) to plan and document my work.
 The details of my agile approach can be found in the separate [AGILE.md file](AGILE.md).

+# **Security**

+I took various steps to ensure security for this project.
+Logging in is required for all private routes and to perform actions.

+## **Authentication and Authorization**

+**Django AllAuth** was used to implement user authentication.
+The package ensures secure user registration and login.
+Role-based access control ensures that only a superuser has access to the admin panel.

+The profile type of the user (**shelter** or **adoptant**) is set on registration based on the checkbox in the registration form.
+As described in the features section below, at the moment there is no further step to validate that the user is a shelter.
+However, that would be an important step to add before publishing the application to real-world shelters.

+## **Defensive Design**

+I used a defensive design approach building this project.
+User input is validated and error messages provide feedback to the user.
+Users who are not logged in are redirected to the *Login* page if they try to access restricted content.
+When trying to delete a post or dog, a confirm step is used before actually deleting the content.
+A custom error page was implemented to stay consistent with the application design.

+## **CSRF Tokens**

+Cross-Site Request Forgery (CSRF) protection is implemented using CSRF tokens.
+This prevents unauthorized requests from malicious websites.

+## **Robust Code**

+I frequently reviewed and improved my code to identify and eliminate security issues.
+Extensive testing ensures validated features and security.
+Sensitive information like secret keys and database credentials are stored as environment variables.
+This ensures that important data remains confidential and is not exposed.

 # **Features**